-In accordance with the Campus Sex Crimes Prevention Act of 2000, BTC provides a link to the Sex Offender Registry on BTC's website.
+In accordance with the Campus Sex Crimes Prevention Act of 2000 and the Adam Walsh Child Protection and Safety Act of 2006 (42 U.S.C.
+16921), BTC provides a link to the Sex Offender Registry on BTC's website.
 This act requires institutions of higher education to issue a statement advising the campus community where law enforcement information provided by a state concerning registered sex offenders may be obtained.
 It also requires sex offenders already required to register in a state to provide notice of each institution of higher education in that state at which the person is employed, carries a vocation, or is a student.
 Sex offenders are required to notify the Vice President of Student Services of their intent to enroll at BTC.
 A list of those individuals who have complied with this requirement is kept by the Vice President of Student Services.

 When a registered Level I or II sex offender is enrolled at BTC, administrators, counselors, advisors, instructors in courses where the students are enrolled, and affected staff (e.g., in the Library, Tutoring Center) are informed through campus email.
 When a Level III sex offender is enrolled, the entire campus is informed through postings across campus, including in all classrooms where the student is attending.
-In addition, on the first day of class, counselors visit each class in which a Level III sex offender is enrolled, to address any concerns.
+In addition, counselors visit each class in which a Level III sex offender is enrolled, to address any concerns.